umfhero/PurpleTeamAI/README.md

 I am using a modern tech stack for this project:

 - **Frontend**: React 18 with TypeScript and Vite.
-I am using a dark-themed dashboard.
+I am using a dark themed dashboard.
 - **Backend**: FastAPI (Python) with PostgreSQL for the database.
-- **Task Queue**: Celery and Redis to handle the long-running scans.
+- **Task Queue**: Celery and Redis to handle the long running scans.
 - **AI Integration**: It supports OpenAI, Gemini, and local models via Ollama.
 - **Infrastructure**: Everything is dockerised so it's easy to spin up.